browserengineering/book/book/forms.md

 This form-encoded string will be the *body* of the HTTP POST request the browser is going to send.
-Bodies are allowed on HTTP requests just like they are in responses, even though up until now we\'ve been sending requests without bodies.
+Bodies are allowed on HTTP requests just like they are in responses, even though up until now we've been sending requests without bodies.
 The only caveat is that if you send a body, you must send the `Content-Length` header, so that the server knows how much of the request to wait for.
 So the overall request is: